 In the past several years, the Society has entered into partnership arrangements with prestigious national organizations that contribute to,

 or support in their own way, our commitment to making Canada better known to Canadians.
 As an example, the Society is currently in active discussion with Esri

-Canada regarding Arc-GIS for CG Education as well as the broader issue of Canadian Geographic’s cartography.
+Canada regarding Arc-GIS for Can Geo Education as well as the broader issue of Canadian Geographic’s cartography.
 An agreement with the Canadian Polar Commission

-has already resulted in more coverage by CG of Arctic research in print and online.
+has already resulted in more coverage by Canadian Geographic of Arctic research in print and online.
 Canada’s Arctic is also the focus on discussion regarding joint public and

 educational programming with the Canadian Museum of Nature.
 The latest meetings with Library and Archives Canada and the Canadian War Museum have centred on the First